eliasrhoden/eliasrhoden.github.io/_posts/2025-06-15-Measurement Test-indicator.md

 \end{bmatrix}
 $$

-One easy solution is to use the pseudo inverse by multipling each side with $M^T$
+One easy solution is to use the pseudo inverse by multiplying each side with $M^T$

 $$
 M^T M \theta = M^T Y